FluxML/Flux.jl/docs/src/models/overview.md

 ([2 6 … 18 22], [26 30 … 38 42])
 ```

-Normally, your training and test data come from real world observations, but this function will simulate real-world observations.
+Normally, your training and test data come from real world observations, but here we simulate them.

 ## Build a Model to Make Predictions